 WAIC systems provide safety-related wireless communication over short distances between two or more points onboard a single aircraft.
 They are installed at various locations both within and on the outside of the aircraft, and operate during all phases of flight, including on the ground (as described in Report ITU-R M.2283-0).
 WAIC systems do not provide air-to-ground, air-to-satellite, or air-to-air communications.
 They are only used for aircraft communications related to the safety and regularity of flight, allowing greater flexibility and redundancy to the existing internal aircraft wiring.
 One example of communications provided by WAIC systems is sensor information used to monitor the health of an aircraft structure and critical systems, and to communicate this information to a central onboard entity.

 WP 5B has previously provided Rec.
-ITU-R M.2067-0 which gives the technical and operational characteristics and protection criteria for WAIC systems operating in the frequency band 4 200-4 400 MHz, as described in its Annex.
+ITU-R M.2067-0, which gives the technical and operational characteristics and protection criteria for WAIC systems operating in the frequency band 4 200-4 400 MHz, as described in its Annex.

 WP 5B also notes that ICAO is in the process of publishing WAIC standards and recommended practices (SARPs) to be contained in ICAO Annex 10 to the Convention on International Civil Aviation.
-Based on technical analysis submitted to WP 5B, it appears that WAIC usage outside of aircraft, especially with ICAO proposed requirements, indicate that it cannot work in the current interference environment with other operational systems who have spurious emissions falling into the 4.2 – 4.4 GHz band.
+Based on technical analysis submitted to WP 5B, it appears that WAIC usage outside of aircraft, especially with ICAO proposed requirements, indicates that it cannot work in the current interference environment with other operational systems that have spurious emissions falling into the 4.2 – 4.4 GHz band.
 However, this coexistence issue does not occur if a reasonable interference threshold is specified and the WAIC receiver is inside the fuselage.
 Thus, the parameters proposed in Rec.
 ITU-R M.2067 should be used only for studies considering indoor WAIC receivers, where the interference signal of radio altimeters will be additionally attenuated due to the aircraft fuselage.

 Working Party 5B requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.7.